 VAs a decade ago were almost exclusively supporting startups and entrepreneurs looking to get the most bang for their buck without hiring full-time staff.
 These smaller businesses and solo entrepreneurs loved the idea of outsourcing admin and support tasks, allowing them to focus on growing their businesses.
 VAs offered the agility and flexibility needed to scale up quickly.

 But things have changed.
 VAs are now becoming mainstream, with larger companies starting to see their value.
 While VAs are still more common in smaller firms, big corporations are beginning to use them more and more.
+Today, 70% of medium to large enterprises utilize virtual assistants, with 49% of companies over 1,000 employees actively employing VAs.

 Corporate Adoption of VAs: Roles and Applications

-1. Administrative Support: VAs help with scheduling, email management, travel arrangements, and other admin tasks, freeing up executives and teams to focus on bigger picture stuff.
+- Administrative Support: VAs help with scheduling, email management, travel arrangements, and other admin tasks, freeing up executives and teams to focus on bigger picture stuff.
 A VA is perfect for the role of Personal Assistant or Executive Assistant.

-5. Project Management: Experienced VAs can be seen overseeing projects, coordinating tasks, and managing timelines, providing valuable support to project managers and teams.
+- Project Management: Experienced VAs can be seen overseeing projects, coordinating tasks, and managing timelines, providing valuable support to project managers and teams.

-Employing VAs in these roles helps big and well as small companies stay agile and responsive in a fast-changing business environment.
+Employing VAs in these roles helps big as well as small companies stay agile and responsive in a fast-changing business environment.
 Outsourcing certain functions lets them cut costs, boost efficiency, and access a wider range of talent.

 Hiring a VA: Local vs. International